deja-vu-platform/deja-vu/README.md

 Code
 ----

-The Deja Vu code is organized in the following way:
+The Déjà Vu code is organized as follows:

 - `catalog/` contains all the clichés organized by category
 - `core/` contains the core platform libraries